Vintage Wine Estates, Inc. (VW - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Vintage Wine Estates, Inc. (VWE, Financial) Had Material Weaknesses Related to its Inventory Controls and Procedures
+What is this Case About: Vintage Wine Estates, Inc. (VWE) Had Material Weaknesses Related to its Inventory Controls and Procedures

 According to the complaint, during the class period, defendants failed to disclose to investors: (1) that, due to a material weakness related to its inventory controls and procedures, the Company lacked a reasonable basis to report inventory metrics; (2) that the Company understated its overhead burden in certain quarters, thereby overstating its adjusted EBITDA; and (3) that, as a result, Vintage Wine was reasonably likely to incur significant charges to restate prior reporting.